Reed Hansuld & Adam Rogers

 Chairs can be the most challenging and rewarding of all furniture forms.
 In this two-week course, students create their own chair designs, starting with concept development and ending with fully functional prototypes.
 All types of chairs are fair game.
-David and Reed share their extensive knowledge of design thinking, ergonomics, engineering, and construction.
-Techniques they cover include, among others, laminate bending, tapered laminates, jig-making, machining, joinery for curved and angled components, sculpting, and options for simple upholstery such as slip seats.
+Reed and Adam share their extensive knowledge of design processes, ergonomics, engineering, construction, and marketing.
+Techniques they cover include, among others, laminate bending, tapered laminates, steam bending, jig-making, machining, joinery for curved and angled components, sculpting, and options for simple upholstery such as slip seats.
 As students develop their own designs, they explore visual elements, structure, and comfort through drawing, models, and mockups.

-Reed Hansuld is a self-employed furniture maker who works out of a cooperative shop in Brooklyn, NY, where he builds furniture on commission, designs freelance for industry, and operates a homeware design company called Harold.
-A 2009 graduate of our Nine-month Comprehensive, Reed has been awarded two grants from the Ontario Arts Council, a residency at the International Turning Exchange, and two finalist NICHE Awards.
-Also, in 2019 Harold earned a Rising Talent Award at the Maison & Objet trade fair in Paris.
+Reed Hansuld is a self-employed furniture maker who works out of a cooperative shop in Brooklyn, NY, where he builds furniture on commission and designs freelance for industry.
+A 2009 graduate of our Nine-month Comprehensive, Reed has been awarded Windgate residencies at the International Turning Exchange and San Diego State University, two grants from the Ontario Arts Council, and two finalist NICHE Awards.
+In 2019, Reed’s then-company, Harold, earned a Rising Talent Award at the Maison & Objet trade fair in Paris.
 Reed was profiled in the December 2015 issue of American Craft.
 His website is reedfurnituredesign.com.

 Open to solid-intermediate and advanced woodworkers.